Being a kid can be very stressful.

 When you have a learning difference things feel really hard.
 You often feel not good enough.
 You feel always at least a couple steps behind everyone.

 When you are a high achiever you are always striving to be better (or the best) and that is hard.
 You often don’t feel good enough.
 You want to do better, perform better, be better.

-We all come into this world with our unique temperaments and sometimes that includes lots of sensitivities.
+We all come into this world with our unique temperaments and sometimes that includes lots of sensitivities or anxieties.
 Some people are simply more sensitive and kids (and many adults!) haven’t yet learned the coping mechanisms to deal with this.
 This adds extra stress to the system making many things seem even harder.

 Kids who train their brains with NeurOptimal feel calmer and more focused.

 They are less reactive and more connected.